aaronMcMahon/Tacitus/README.md

 3. Observations - a concise statment describing a key observation made by a resercher

 The relationships between these nodes are expressed as links.
-Tacitus includes four types of links:
+There are four types of links:

 1. Action yields Document - In conducting an Action, the researcher produces a Document (e.g. web search (Action) yields a wikipedia page (Document))